Why Move to Hawi - Hawi Real Estate Tips

 It can be a bit frightening for kids to move with the family to a completely new environment such as Hawaii.
 You should not get rid of all your child’s favorite items.
 You should ask for their permissions before throwing them away.
 You can introduce to them about the new area by showing them photos of the new house and school.
 You can also ask the teachers from the new schools to call your children.

 Two permitted homes on 1 acre of property!
-A meticulously and lovingly restored home is truly a piece of Kohala plantation history!
-Originally built in the 1930's this ...
+A meticulously and lovingly restored plantation home is truly a piece of Kohala plantation history!
+Originally built in the 1...